Posted in Personal injury

 Were you injured on the job or in a car accident?
 Depending on the severity, you may discover that you have medical bills you can’t afford to pay or that you’re out of work to recover.
-If you were injured through no fault of your own, you may be eligible to receive compensation from the at-fault party, like a lawyer as a personal injury lawyer from a law firm such as Greenspan & Greenspan P.C. would advice.
 Many people try to represent themselves in court or fail to file at all because they fear they can’t afford a lawyer.
 Most personal injury lawyers work on contingency, though.
 Understanding what that means can help you determine whether to hire a lawyer.

 Costs Are Not the Same as Fees

 Before determining how much you’ll need to pay a lawyer, it’s important to understand that “costs” and “fees” are two different things in the legal world.
 In law, the “fee” is how much you’ll pay a lawyer for handling your case.
 Costs are the expenses related to the litigation, such as the costs associated with pulling records, filing the case, and hiring any investigators or expert witnesses.
 Keep in mind that court costs can become quite expensive, especially if the plaintiff wants transcripts of the case or if your case ends up with a jury trial.
 This is because you’ll be responsible for the cost of printing the transcript (up to $2 per page) and paying the daily juror stipend.

 Contingency Fee Agreements